xdoko01/pgRPG/README.md

 - [ ] Test recording — verify that inventory commands are captured

 **Developer experience**
+- [ ] Drop the obsolete PyPI `pathlib` dependency from `pgbitmapfont` and `pgconsole` — fix is in those two repos, nothing to change in pgrpg.
+Both declare `pathlib` as a dependency, which installs the abandoned 2014 standalone backport (1.0.1) of a module that has been in the stdlib since Python 3.4.
+It is currently inert because the stdlib wins on `sys.path`, but it (a) can break `pip install` on future Pythons, since its packaging predates them by a decade, and (b) can shadow the real stdlib module when something reorders `sys.path` — freezers/bundlers such as PyInstaller — which makes it a live risk for the browser/mobile porting task.
+Remove from both dependency lists and release patch versions.
 - [ ] `tile_to_px` / `px_to_tile` utility stored universally
 - [ ] `dict_utils` as standalone package
 - [ ] `main.reinit()` — more universal, selective reinit